 - Side flip-out 3.0” LCD screen that also tilts up and down for easier to compose selfie shots

-The Sony ZV-1 is a digital camera specifically designed for vloggers and video content creators who want to take it to the next level.
-Released in May 2020, this compact camera is point-and-shoot, which means it has a fixed lens.
-Therefore, you can save money and energy by not changing your lens but still enjoy the image quality you need.
+The Sony ZV-1 is a digital camera that was specifically designed for vloggers and video content creators who want to take their work to the next level.
+Released in May 2020, this compact point-and-shoot camera is ideal for those who want to save money and energy by not having to change lenses but still want high image quality.

-The Sony ZV-1 has a unique, 3-capsule directional microphone that allows you to record very clear audio in the middle of a huge crowd.
-However, there is no viewfinder, and the battery life is only good for around 45 minutes of video recording time, or 260 shots per charge.
-But still, this compact camera is great for semi-professional vloggers who want a compact and versatile camera.
+The camera is equipped with a unique 3-capsule directional microphone, allowing you to record clear audio in the middle of a noisy crowd.
+However, the Sony ZV-1 lacks a viewfinder, and the battery life is only around 45 minutes of video recording time or 260 shots per charge.
+Despite this, the Sony ZV-1 is an excellent choice for semi-professional vloggers who want a compact and versatile camera.

 - 26.2 Megapixel full frame CMOS sensor

-Sad to say, the 6D Mark II does not support 4K video (but rather 1080p at 60/50fps), no headphone port, no built-in flash, and no USB 3.0 port.
-But don’t worry; it has NFC, Wi-Fi, and Bluetooth connectivity, and the body is weather-sealed.
+However, the 6D Mark II does not support 4K video and lacks a headphone port, built-in flash, and USB 3.0 port.
+On the other hand, the camera has NFC, Wi-Fi, and Bluetooth connectivity, and its body is weather-sealed.
 With a battery life of 1200 shots per battery charge, this camera is a great option for amateur photographers who want to upgrade their equipment.

 9. Nikon D750

 - Full frame 243 megapixel CMOS image sensor and expeed 4 image processor